-- 1.1 Approval of a Use Permit for a 450,000 gallon per year wine production facility to allow the following: - a. construction of an approximately 143,312 sf building, with 13,000 sf of outdoor covered work areas, for production, storage, bottling and office areas; - b. on-site parking for 129 vehicles and eight (8) spaces for semi-trailers: - c. new driveways on Technology Way and Morris Court; and, - d. signage and landscape improvements. - 1.2 Approval of a variation to the development regulations of Napa Valley Business Park Specific Plan (NVBPSP) to reduce the average building setback from 40-feet to 31-feet along the street frontage.
-There is no reduction to the 25-foot minimum building setback.
+- 1.1 Approval of a Use Permit for a new light industrial building as follows::

+- a. construction of an approximately 66,915 sf building, with work areas for warehouse and office areas;

+- b. on-site parking for 82 vehicles;

+- c. new driveways on Technology Way; and,

+- d. signage and landscape improvements.
-The wine production facility shall be designed in substantial conformance with the submitted site plan, elevation drawings, and other submittal materials and shall comply with all requirements of the Napa Valley Business Park Specific Plan and Napa County

-Code (County Code).
+The wine production facility shall be designed in substantial conformance with the submitted site plan, elevation drawings, and other submittal materials and shall comply with all requirements of the Napa Valley Business Park Specific Plan and Napa County Code (County Code).
 It is the responsibility of the permittee to communicate the requirements of these conditions and mitigations (if any) to all designers, contractors, employees, and the general public to ensure compliance is achieved.
 Any expansion of or change in use or alternative locations for fire suppression or other types of water tanks shall be approved in accordance with the County Code and may be subject to the permit modification process.